 Embeded analytics can bring a number of benefits to your organization, from a reduced total cost of ownership to freeing up time for your developers to focus on core elements of your product.
-With an increasing number of companies and individuals understanding the value of using data to improve different aspects of their business, the ability to offer embedded reporting within your existing application can give your product the competitive edge that it needs and greatly improve the value you offer to customers.
+With an increasing number of companies and individuals understanding the value of using data and analytics to improve different aspects of their business, the ability to offer embedded reporting within your existing application can give your product the competitive edge that it needs and greatly improve the value you offer to customers.

 Here are 4 things to consider before getting started with embedded analytics:

 #1 In-House or Out of the Box: Buy vs Build